bhavya-dang/rpi-purifier/README.md

 The presentation which we made for the project at HTM can be found [here](https://bit.ly/3xIzzFI).

 ## How it Works
 The whole project is hosted on the rpi4 making it a standalone entity.
 For the frontend admin dashboard, we used Vue.js and Tailwind CSS for the UI.
-The air quality data was taken from the OpenWeather API to simultate the data we would get from a hardware sensor and the Twilio API was used to send SMS alerts to the user.
+The air quality data was taken from the OpenWeather API to simulate the data we would get from a hardware sensor and the Twilio API was used to send SMS alerts to the user.
 The data was stored in a MongoDB database to interface between the backend and the Raspberry Pi.